David Richardson (priest)

-David John Leyburn Richardson (born 1946) is an Australian Anglican priest, former cathedral dean and director of the Anglican Centre in Rome.
+David John Leyburn Richardson (1946-2026) was an Australian Anglican priest, liturgist, ecumenist, cathedral dean and director of the Anglican Centre in Rome.

 Early life and ministry

-David Richardson was born in Townsville, Queensland, but spent most of his childhood in England in North Devon and then the Midlands where his father worked as a priest.
-He finished his schooling in Brisbane.
+David Richardson was born in Townsville, Queensland, as the youngest of three brothers, but spent most of his childhood in England in North Devon and then the Midlands where his father worked as a priest.
+He finished his schooling at the Anglican (formerly Church of England) Grammar School, Brisbane, (known as "Churchie"), where he was a member of the chapel choir and the debating society.

-After studying English literature at the University of Queensland, Richardson studied theology at St Barnabas College in Adelaide.
-He was ordained deacon in 1970 and priest in 1971 in the diocese of Brisbane and served in parishes in Maryborough and Ipswich.
+After completing a degree in English literature at the University of Queensland, Richardson studied theology at St Barnabas College in Adelaide.
+He was ordained as deacon in 1970 and as priest in 1971 in the diocese of Brisbane.
+He was an assistant priest in parishes in Maryborough (1971-73) and Ipswich (1973-74), then priest-in-charge of East Ipswich (1974-75).

 Richardson returned to the United Kingdom in 1975 to undertake a postgraduate diploma in pastoral theology at the University of Birmingham.
-He served a curacy at the Church of St Mary the Great, Cambridge, the civic and university church of Cambridge, while also working as chaplain at Girton College at the university from 1976 to 1979.
-He then returned to St Barnabas’ College as sub-warden where he taught New Testament studies, liturgy and pastoral care and spirituality until 1982.
-He was then appointed rector of Christ Church in St Lucia, Brisbane.
+He served a curacy at the Church of St Mary the Great, Cambridge, the civic and university church of Cambridge, in the diocese of Ely, while also working as the chaplain of Girton College at the university from 1976 to 1979.

+Back in Australia, he was appointed as chaplain to postulants (potential ordinands) in the diocese of Adelaide (1979) and returned to St Barnabas College as sub-warden where he taught New Testament studies, liturgy, pastoral care and spirituality (1980-82).
+Following this, Richardson moved back to Queensland to become rector of Christ Church St Lucia (1982-88) and an examining chaplain (1983-87).